aruba/pyaoscx/README.md

 # pyaoscx

-These modules are written for AOS-CX API v1 and v10.04.
+These modules are written for AOS-CX API v10.04 and later.
 These scripts are written for devices running AOS-CX firmware version 10.04 or greater.

 See the [Release Notes](RELEASE-NOTES.md) for more information.

 Please note that pyaoscx v2 is **not** backwards compatible for pyaoscx v1 and earlier, so please specify the correct version when using pyaoscx in requirements.txt files

+It is also important to note that the latest code commits on the Master branch in Git are usually ahead of the official releases and tags, so please be aware of this when cloning the repo versus doing a 'pip install pyaoscx'

 ## Structure
 Detailed information about the structure and design can be found in the [Design document](pyaoscx/DESIGN.md).